akvo/akvo-flow-docs/docs/fieldapp2.0/1-phone-requirements.rst

 Minimum requirements
 --------------------

-It is essential that the phone you plan on using to collect the data runs **Android 2.2 or newer**, has **GPS**, a **SD card** and a **camera**.
+It is essential that the phone you plan on using to collect the data runs **Android 2.3 or newer**, has **GPS** (preferably with GLONASS support), adequate internal storage (at least 4Gb, either internal or through SD card) a **camera**, and adequate screen size (at least 3.7 inch).
 Important things to consider when selecting a particular phone are battery life, camera resolution, durability, screen size and SD card size.
+Akvo can assist you in recommending a particular type.

-In order to get full advantage of the map features included in the app, the device must have a *Google Play Services* version installed.
+In order to get full advantage of the map features included in the app, the device must have *Google Play Services* installed.
 Most devices already include this app out of the box, and (usually) users do not have to manually install this software.
 To check out if your device does include this service, go to your device's *Settings* section, and select *Apps* option.
 Google Play Services should be listed here.

-Some devices do not have SD card support, and have an *external storage* built-in.
-Many of these devices will still be capable of running Akvo FLOW app, but it is recommended to check with Akvo when this scenario is presented.
+Some devices do not have SD card support, and have an storage built-in.
+Many of these devices will still be capable of running Akvo FLOW app, but it is recommended to cross check with Akvo.

-When in doubt, please consult with Akvo before purchasing devices to run FLOW, especially if you are buying large numbers of devices.
-If you do not follow these guidelines and/or do not consult with us, there is not much we can do to help.
+When in doubt, please consult with Akvo before buying devices to run FLOW, especially if you are buying large numbers of devices.
+If you do not follow these guidelines and/or do not consult with us, there is not much we can do to help afterwards.

 Recommended requirements
 ------------------------

 ======================================  ===========================================================================================================================
 	Screen size				   3.7 inch or larger *Note: Although 2.8 inch screens are supported, you may experience issues while typing in data.*

 	Battery life				8-10 hours minimum.
-External backup power recommended.
+External backup power recommended, for example by using additional batteries or solar charger.

 	Camera resolution			3.2 megapixels or higher

 	SD card size				4GB or 8GB.
-SD card must be external, which means you must be able to physically remove SD card from device.
+Can be external (meaning you can extract it) or internal storage.

-	Operating System			Android 2.2 or higher
+	Operating System			Android 2.3 or higher
 ======================================  ===========================================================================================================================

-Although Akvo FLOW app does support tablets, the app layout is not yet optimized for large screens.
-Future versions of the app will have a better UI support.
-Nevertheless, this is only an aesthetics issue, and the performance of the app does not get affected, as long as the device meets the aforementioned hardware and software requirements.
+Akvo FLOW supports tablets.
+Although the app layout is not yet optimised for large screens, it will work fine.

+Devices can be used with or without SIM card.
+If you use a SIM card, data can be send over the phone network, or using Wi-FI.
+If you don't use a SIM card, data transfer over wifi is the only option.

 Before you install the Akvo FLOW app on your phone, ensure that your phone is in proper working condition.
-Place the SD card, the SIM card, and the battery in the phone and make sure you can send and receive calls and data.
+Place the SD card, optional SIM card, and the battery in the phone and make sure you can send and receive calls and data.
 Once this is done, ensure that your phone is configured to do the following:

+.. _setup_wifi:

 Set up Wi-Fi
 ------------